 The inequities and barriers to financial stability that many people with disabilities face were exacerbated during the dual health and economic crises of the COVID-19 pandemic.
-The challenges included a higher susceptibility to severe illness and death, a risk of being triaged out of COVID-19 treatment when supplies became scarce, limited options for those in congregate settings to transition to community settings, lack of access to in-person special education services and supports, low priority for vaccine distribution, an extensive shortage of direct care and support workers, and substantial communication barriers due to maskwearing and social distancing (especially for people who are deaf, hard of hearing, deaf-blind, or blind).
+The challenges included a higher susceptibility to severe illness and death, a risk of being triaged out of COVID-19 treatment when supplies became scarce, limited options for those in congregate settings to transition to community settings, lack of access to in-person special education services and supports, low priority for vaccine distribution, an extensive shortage of direct care and support workers. and substantial communication barriers due to maskwearing and social distancing (especially for people who are deaf, hard of hearing, deaf-blind, or blind).
 For people with disabilities below the ALICE Threshold, there were added challenges related to finding and keeping employment, limited income/savings, and additional costs associated with living with a disability (such as those related to personal assistance, home accommodations, and transportation).

 As shown in our recent report, The Pandemic Divide, households below the ALICE Threshold suffered disproportionately during the pandemic.
-Expanding on those findings, our analysis of the U.S. Census Bureau's Household Pulse Surveys (July 2021-February 2022) reveals that people with disabilities and their households were more likely than people without disabilities to be adversely impacted by the pandemic - financially, physically, and emotionally.
+Expanding on those findings, our analysis of the U.S. Census Bureau's Household Pulse Surveys\ (new analysis of data from July 2021-February 2022) reveals that people with disabilities and their households were more likely than people without disabilities to be adversely impacted by the pandemic - financially, physically, and emotionally.
 And these negative impacts were even more substantial for people with disabilities below the ALICE Threshold:

-- Work loss: Respondents with disabilities were more likely than those without disabilities (25% vs. 15%) to report that they or someone in their household had experienced a loss of employment income in the last four weeks.
-Respondents with disabilities below the ALICE Threshold were even more likely to have experienced loss of employment income in the household, at 31%. - Paying bills: People with disabilities were far more likely than those without disabilities to report that their household had difficulty paying for usual household expenses, including food, rent or mortgage, car payments, or medical expenses (53% vs. 22%).
-It was even harder for respondents with disabilities below the ALICE Threshold, with 65% reporting difficulty paying usual expenses.
+- Work loss: In Connecticut, respondents with disabilities were twice as likely as those without disabilities (26% vs.12%) to report that they or someone in their household had experienced a loss of employment income in the last four weeks.
+Respondents with disabilities below the ALICE Threshold were even more likely to have experienced loss of employment income in the household, at 33%. - Paying bills: In Connecticut, people with disabilities were more than twice as likely than those without disabilities to report that their household had difficulty paying for usual household expenses, including food, rent or mortgage, car payments, or medical expenses (51% vs. 21%).
+It was even harder for respondents with disabilities below the ALICE Threshold, with 62% reporting difficulty paying usual expenses. - \ Note: The definition of disability in the Household Pulse Survey is slightly narrower than the ACS definition and includes vision, hearing, cognitive, and mobility difficulties.

-- Food insufficiency: Throughout the pandemic, people with disabilities struggled to afford food: 22% of people with disabilities reported that their household sometimes or often did not have enough to eat, compared to 6% of people without disabilities.
-And respondents with disabilities below the ALICE Threshold were even more likely to report that they did not have enough to eat (30%). - Interrupted learning: The pandemic has disrupted elementary, secondary, and higher education for more than two years, and students with disabilities - of all income levels - have been disproportionately affected.
+- Food insufficiency: Throughout the pandemic, people with disabilities in Connecticut struggled to afford food: 21% of people with disabilities reported that their household sometimes or often did not have enough to eat, compared to 6% of people without disabilities.
+And respondents with disabilities below the ALICE Threshold were even more likely to report that they did not have enough to eat (30%). - elementary, secondary, and higher education for more than two years, and students with disabilities of all income levels have been disproportionately affected.
 For example, the more than 7 million students nationwide (age 3-21) who received educational services under the Individuals with Disabilities Education Act faced unique barriers, as students with disabilities were not as easily transferred to online learning, and families tried to provide support typically provided in the classroom.

-It was also a challenge for older students: Respondents with disabilities were almost twice as likely as respondents without disabilities (24% vs. 14%) to report that they or another adult in their household canceled plans to take post-secondary classes.
-Respondents with disabilities below the ALICE Threshold were even more likely to report that they canceled such plans (26%).
+It was also a challenge for older students in Connecticut: Respondents with disabilities were more likely than respondents without disabilities (17% vs. 11%) to report that they or another adult in their household canceled plans to take post-secondary classes